Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 ### Step 4: Run Ampli in CI

 To integrate Ampli with your CI system, change your CI configuration to run [`ampli status`](cli.md#ampli-status) as part of the build process.
-Amplitude has made it easy by creating [Docker Containers](https://hub.docker.com/u/amplitudeinc) which include all necessary dependencies for the Ampli CLI.

 #### Docker Containers

+Amplitude has made it easy to run the Ampli CLI anywhere by creating [Docker Containers](https://hub.docker.com/u/amplitudeinc) which include all necessary dependencies.

 ##### amplitudeinc/ampli